top of page

 Every life is a hero's journey: an ordinary world, a call, a descent, a return.
 Here is some of mine.

-People have compared me to Gandalf more than once.
-I'll take that over guru any day: someone who walks alongside you, not above you.
+People have compared me to Gandalf more than once, and I'll happily take it: someone who walks alongside you, carrying a little light for the path.

 A few true things about me.